Swamy-s-Tech-Skills-Academy-AI-ML-Data/promptengg-inaction/docs/PromptEngineering.md

 Let me work through this step by step:

 Step 1: Calculate the discounted price
+Original price: $80
+Discount: 20% of $80 = $16
+Discounted price: $80 - $16 = $64

 Step 2: Calculate the tax on the discounted price
+Tax rate: 5% of discounted price
+Tax amount: 5% of $64 = $3.20

-Step 3: Add tax to the discounted price for the final amount
+Step 3: Add tax to the discounted price for the final amount Final amount: $64 + $3.20 = $67.20

+Therefore, the customer will pay $67.20.
 ```

 **Best Practices:**

 - Explicitly request step-by-step thinking
-- Use phrases like "Let's think step by step" or "Break this down"
+- Use phrases like "Let's think step by step," "Break this down," or "Show your work"
-- Encourage showing all work
+- Encourage showing all intermediate calculations
+- Ask for verification of each step
+- Use numbered steps for clarity

 ### 4. Contextual Prompting